20 Alberta Hikes That Will BLOW You Away

 Healy Pass

-The trail is a gradual climb through a lush-shaded forest at its start.
+The trail starts with a gradual climb through a lush-shaded forest.
 After 8km, the forest gives way to a gorgeous alpine meadow, a vast expanse of wildflowers in the summer, and golden larch trees in the fall.

 The trail’s apex is past the meadow, which provides fantastic views of Mount Monarch and the surrounding peaks.
 In the distance, you can see Mount Assiniboine, one of the most picturesque peaks in the Rockies.